 - Proper documentation indicating permission for the use of any media must be provided to the Subject Editor.
 Click here for a helpful discussion on the use of media.

-All reviews go through an editorial process with Subject Editors and the Senior Editorial Team.
+All contributions go through an editorial process with the Senior Editorial Team and are reviewed by an expert in the area to ensure scholarly standards.
 The final decision to publish rests with the editorial board of MRB and will be made based on whether a contribution fits our vision.
 In rare instances of insoluble creative disagreement, MRB is under no obligation to publish and contributors will be free to seek publication elsewhere.